“In a world full of AI and automation, Jacqueline will do well to remind you (and your business) how beautifully nuanced, still, it is to be human.”

-Image description: The book jacket cover of THE ME WITHOUT is yellow with gray illustrations of coffee cups, cupcakes, plastic bags and more.
+Image description: The Australian book jacket cover of THE ME WITHOUT is pale yellow with flowers.

 “In her eloquent debut, a memoir and meditation on living with less...
 Raposo’s engaging report on stripping life down will inspire readers looking for manageable tweaks to hectic living.”